ismiljanic/SyntaxBase/docs/PROJECT_OVERVIEW.md

 Beyond learning materials, SyntaxBase offers collaboration through an integrated **community forum** where users can:

-- **Engage in discussions** – threaded forum with topic sections, message editing, and user profile previews.
+- **Engage in discussions** – threaded forum with topic sections, message editing and user profile previews.
 - **Connect with peers** – one-to-one chat and discovery of other developers and tech enthusiasts.
 - **Share feedback** – receive guidance from instructors or collaborate with fellow learners.